 - About Coverfox

-This provides for the hospitalization expenses you might face in case of accidents, day-care procedures, surgical treatments or critical illnesses.
-However, the features, limits and sum assured will vary from insurer to insurer.
+This plan affords for the hospitalization expenses you might face in case of accidents, day-care procedures, surgical remedies or critical illnesses.
+However, the features, limits and sum insured will range from insurer to insurer.

-Similar to top-ups for mobile network services, this adds supplementary coverage to your existing health plan.
-The aim is to increase overall sum assured with its corresponding coverage by paying a relatively lower premium.
+Similar to top-ups for mobile network services, this adds supplementary insurance cover for your existing health plan.
+The intention is to increase the average sum insured with its corresponding insurer by paying an additional premium.

 If you are admitted for treatment in a network or a non-network hospital for more than 24 hours.

 Medical expenses including diagnostic reports, medicines etc. for the treatment you are hospitalized.

 OPD treatments are not included, but procedures such as cataract and kidney stone removal are covered (even if they don't need 24-hour hospitalization).

 For medical and other out-of-pocket costs in case of an accidental injury.
 In fact, this cover is active from the very first day of policy issuance.

 Health insurance companies offer a wide variety of policies, tailored to unique health necessities of their customers.
 Hence, numerous plans encompass different functions associated with medical remedies, surgeries, etc.